SkoolNotes/Taproot/21eng201/_KBe21eng201retGoSTEssay.md

 5.  \'shut it when you\'ve finished it, baby kochamma said, and closed her face like a cupboard\' (15)

-6.  baby kochamma\'s ooty cupboards
+6.  baby kochamma\'s ooty cupboards, thermos flask in cupboard

+7.  swollen cupboards creaked - dampness

 ### getting lost in cupboards